FestPackd tips

 Bring nasal saline spray and eye drops.

 Nobody talks about what fine desert dust does to your sinuses and eyes over three days.
 By Saturday afternoon, the air is thick with particulate from 125,000 people walking on dry ground.
-A small saline spray and eye drops take up zero space and prevent the "Coachella cold" that everyone blames on everything except dust.
+A small saline spray and eye drops take up zero space, and if desert dust usually wrecks your allergies, pack the allergy meds too instead of hoping this will be the weekend your body becomes chill.

 The Stuff Nobody Tells You